"How to turn a soccer game day warm up into

 in a row wins the game.
 The coach can make it a mini tournament, best

 playing one touch the players must prepare the foot for passing as the

 ball arrives not when it gets there, otherwise no telling where the ball

 Once the players have gone the

 coach can either play small possession games or have the players working

 on through all the dribbling exercises on goal.
 The little ones like

 striking the soccer ball!!

-Another option is to split them up and one group shoot the soccer ball and the other group plays a fun soccer game.
+Another option for the coach is to split them up with one group shooting the soccer ball and the other group playing a fun soccer game.

 Return to Soccer games from Soccer warm up